yonghaotham/Garage_Makeathon_Grp2_20-21/README.md

 2) Recognising friends and families for them
 3) Helping them to read notice and directories

-The main code is in visual file.
+The main code is in 'visual' folder.